Skip to Content

 The sport’s official social media accounts serve as the central hub, connecting fans old and new, of different age groups and geographical locations.
 Posting timely race weekend coverage and emotionally appealing team coverage, the official F1 Instagram account makes information reachable within seconds for new fans.
 This instant access allows fans to stay informed and engaged in constantly changing conditions.
 In addition to the official F1 Instagram account, teams also use the platform to post technical updates about car components, fun challenges with drivers, Q&A videos and more to both educate and entertain fans.

 F1 is an international sport.
 For American fans, this makes watching races live challenging.
 Each race occurs in a different time zone; in the U.S., these times could range from early mornings to late nights.
 However, despair was not felt for long when the first official American circuit (racetrack) came to fruition.
 In 2010, Austin, Texas, signed a 10-year contract to host the U.S. Grand Prix from 2012.
 In 2022, the Miami Grand Prix joined the F1 calendar.
 Finally, the Las Vegas Grand Prix made its debut in 2023.
 The most notable race of these, however, is the Miami Grand Prix.
-In its first year, the race averaged 2.6 million users, setting the record for the largest live audience ever for a Formula 1 race on U.S. television.
+In its first year, the race averaged 2.6 million viewers, setting the record for the largest live audience ever for a Formula 1 race on U.S. television.
 This record was broken in 2024, with 3.1 million Americans watching McLaren’s Lando Norris secure his first Grand Prix win.

 Fan Testimonies

-Cat Haxton, an ELL teacher at West wasn’t part of the F1 fandom until 2021.
+Cat Haxton, an ELL teacher at West, wasn’t part of the F1 fandom until 2021.
 “I didn’t get interested until the 2021 season when there was a really intense battle for the championship between a veteran 7-time world champion, Lewis Hamilton, and a younger driver trying for his first world championship, Max Verstappen,” Haxton wrote.
 “It was a great rivalry, a very exciting season with some dramatic crashes, and a stunning finale.
 Since that season, I’ve been hooked and my kids love it too.
 They have their favorite drivers and love to watch races and make F1 Lego sets with me.”

 Venelin Kotev ’26 is an older fan, having watched the sport with his mom since he was younger.
 Kotev notes watching the 2021 championship with his mom and rooting for Lewis Hamilton at the time.
 However, he’s grown fond of Verstappen over the years.
 “I like Max Verstappen at Red Bull.
 I like Red Bull as a company and the things that they do.
 And Verstappen himself, he’s got a great personality, and I like his driving style, too,” Kotev said.